demystifyfp/demystifyfp/content/fsharp/series/fstweet/fetching-followers-and-following-users.md

 In this blog post, we have exposed two HTTP APIs to retrieve the list of followers and following users.

 As we saw in other posts, we are just doing transformations to achieve what we want.
-In the process we are creating some useful abstractions (like what we did here for `mapUserEntityToUser` function) which in turn helping us to deliver the features faster (like `AR.either` function).
+In the process, we are creating some useful abstractions (like what we did here for `mapUserEntityToUser` function) which in turn helps us to deliver the features faster (like the `AR.either` function).

-With this we are done with all the features that will be part of this initial version of FsTweet.
-In the upcoming posts, we are going to add support of logging and learn how to deploy.
+With this, we are done with all the features that will be part of this initial version of FsTweet.
+In the upcoming posts, we are going to add support for logging and learn how to deploy it to Azure.

-As usual, the source code of this blog post is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.19)
+As usual, the source code of this blog post is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.19).